Tokenized LP Interests

 What a tokenized LP interest actually is

 When investors commit capital, they receive a limited-partner interest in the fund.
 Tokenization simply records that interest as a compliant digital token on a blockchain.
-The token is a representation of the fund interest — it is not a deed to a specific apartment, and token holders do not own individual buildings.
+The token is a representation of the fund interest.
+It is not a deed to a specific apartment, and token holders do not own individual buildings.

 Why blockchain recordkeeping can help